 From the first effective date of the shelf registration statement until the fifth anniversary of the consummation of this offering, principals holding Class B units, subject to the exchange timing and volume limitations described above under "-Second Amended and Restated Limited Partnership Agreement of Silvercrest L.P.-Exchange Rights," will be able to sell the shares of Class A common stock issued upon exchange pursuant to the shelf registration statement.
 Prior to the first effective date of the shelf registration statement, principals holding Class B units may, subject to securities law limitations, sell their shares in any manner, but only at times determined by us in our sole discretion and subject to the timing and volume limitations described above under "-Second Amended and Restated Limited Partnership Agreement of Silvercrest L.P.-Exchange Rights."
 Principals who hold Class B units will be permitted to sell shares of Class A common stock issued upon exchange of Class B units during the first 10-day period of the open trading window of each quarter by submitting a request to the Executive Committee to sell a specified number of shares.
 The Executive Committee may, in its discretion, deny the request of any principal to sell his or her underlying shares of Class A common stock.
-If a sale request by a principal is denied, the denied holder will be given the first opportunity to sell shares of Class B units for shares of our Class A common stock, subject to the exchange timing and volume limitations described above under "-Second Amended and Restated Limited Partnership Agreement of Silvercrest L.P.-Exchange Rights" and will be permitted to sell their shares in any manner, but only at times determined by us, in our sole discretion.
+If a sale request by a principal is denied, the denied holder will be given the first opportunity to sell shares of Class A common stock in the next available open window.
+Thereafter, principals holding Class B units will be able to exchange their Class B units for shares of our Class A common stock, subject to the exchange timing and volume limitations described above under "-Second Amended and Restated Limited Partnership Agreement of Silvercrest L.P.-Exchange Rights" and will be permitted to sell their shares in any manner, but only at times determined by us, in our sole discretion.